notepad-plus-plus/npp-usermanual/content/docs/other-resources.md

 ## Notepad Replacement

 Notepad is a default text editor shipped with Windows.
 You may want to use Notepad++ instead of Notepad.
-However, there's no obvious way to do it.
-From the version 7.5.9 onward, you can run commands to edit the registry following command to make Notepad++ replace Notepad (run in `cmd.exe` with Administrator privileges)[†](#registry-edit-warning).
+However, there's no obvious way to do it: You can run commands to edit the registry following command to make Notepad++ replace Notepad (run in `cmd.exe` with Administrator privileges)[†](#registry-edit-warning).

 For Windows 7 - Windows 10, use the following command: